Billings, Montana: Montana State University Billings

-Montana State University Billings was founded in 1927 as Eastern Montana Normal College to train teachers.
-The name was shortened to Eastern Montana College in 1949, and it was given its present name when the Montana State University System reorganized in 1994.
-The university offers associate/bachelor's/master's degrees and certificates in fields such as business, education, and medicine.
-Around 4,000 students attend MSU Billings.
+Montana State University Billings is a public university affiliated with the Montana University System.
+It offers associate/bachelor's/master's degrees and certificates in fields such as business, education, and medicine.
+Around 4,100 students attend MSU Billings.
+The institution was founded in 1927 as a normal school, and was known as Eastern Montana College from 1949 to 1994.